Australian Baha'i Sites

 A rise in capacity

-On Tuesday evening, a local family hosted the community-wide celebration of the birth of the Bab.
+On the eve of the birth of the Bab, a local family hosted a community-wide celebration.
 Friends gathered for devotions, music, a social game, and shared refreshments.
 The hosts’ readiness to open their home and coordinate the evening demonstrated the increasing capacity of individuals to offer spaces that strengthen bonds of friendship and support the spiritual life of the community.

 The Thursday morning celebration of the birth of Baha’u’llah took place at a community centre.
 In previous years, the community would often host the celebration on a weekend if the Holy Day fell during the week.
 This year’s strong turnout on a weekday reflected a gathering confidence among the friends to align their community life more closely with the rhythm of the Baha’i calendar.